jsmodules/cookies/README.md

 ## Tests

-Tests are set up in the `tests` directory and use the [Jasmine](https://jasmine.github.io/2.0/introduction.html) test runner.
+Tests are set up in the `tests` directory and use the [Karma  test runner](https://karma-runner.github.io).

 The project uses [GulpJS](//gulpjs.org) for the entire workflow.
 So make sure that you update the NPM requirements: